 For more than 2,000 years, the study of communication was the study of rhetoric.
-The rhetorical communication concentration at Houghton helps students connect to the historical roots of communication study while bringing the conversation up to date with the application of rhetorical theory to current forms of delivering messages.
+The Rhetorical Communication concentration at Houghton helps students connect to the historical roots of communication study while bringing the conversation up to date with the application of rhetorical theory to current forms of message delivery.

 Central to the study of rhetoric is the notion of civic engagement.
 In a democracy, the opportunity for people to express themselves, present arguments, engage in debate, and praise and blame is critical to the orderly functioning of society.
 The rhetorical communication concentration is designed to help students construct effective and ethically responsible messages appropriate to scholar-servants.
-In the church, the workplace and the community, such speakers play a critical role in creating solutions to problems, defending the rights of the oppressed and improving the lives of fellow humans.
-The study of rhetoric also helps students become more discerning consumers of messages.
+In the church, workplace and community, such speakers play a critical role in creating solutions to problems, defending the rights of the oppressed and improving the lives of fellow humans.
+The study of rhetoric also helps students become more discerning message consumers.
 This concentration is especially applicable to those students interested in law, politics and the ministry.